godotengine/godot-docs/tutorials/editor/main_menus.rst

   an external editor to debug.
-- **Customize Run Instances**: Allows you to create run configurations by specifying custom launch arguments or feature tags for your game, for example, if you want to test the demo version of your game, simply by specifying a feature, and checking it in your game.
+- **Customize Run Instances**: Allows you to create run configurations by specifying custom launch arguments or feature tags for your game, for example, if you want to test the demo version of your game, simply specify it as a feature, and check it in your game.
+This is also useful while debugging multiplayer games.
+Read :ref:`doc_overview_of_debugging_tools_run_instances` for more on this.

 .. note:: To learn more on Debugging, read the :ref:`Debug <toc-learn-features-debug>` section.